jaredpalmer/formik/docs/tutorial.md

 Welcome to the Formik tutorial.
 This will teach you everything you need to know to build simple and complex forms in React.

-If you're impatient and just want to start hacking on your machine locally, checkout [the 60-second quickstart](./overview#installation).
+If you’re impatient and just want to start hacking on your machine locally, check out [the 60-second quickstart](./overview#installation).

 ### What are we building?

-In this tutorial, we'll show how to build a complex newsletter signup form with React and Formik.
+In this tutorial, we’ll build a complex newsletter signup form with React and Formik.

-You can see what we'll be building here: [Final Result](https://codesandbox.io/s/formik-v2-tutorial-final-ge1pt).
-If the code doesn't make sense to you, don't worry!
+You can see what we’ll be building here: [Final Result](https://codesandbox.io/s/formik-v2-tutorial-final-ge1pt).
+If the code doesn’t make sense to you, don’t worry!
 The goal of this tutorial is to help you understand Formik.

 ### Prerequisites

-You'll need to have familiarity with HTML, CSS, [modern JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript), and [React](https://reactjs.org) (and [React Hooks](https://reactjs.org/docs/hooks-intro.html)) to fully understand Formik and how it works.
-In this tutorial, we're using [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), [let](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let), [const](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const), [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax), [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment), [computed property names](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer#Computed_property_names), and [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) .
+You’ll need to have familiarity with HTML, CSS, [modern JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript), and [React](https://reactjs.org) (and [React Hooks](https://reactjs.org/docs/hooks-intro.html)) to fully understand Formik and how it works.
+In this tutorial, we’re using [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), [let](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let), [const](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const), [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax), [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment), [computed property names](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer#Computed_property_names), and [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) .
 You can use the [Babel REPL](https://babeljs.io/repl/#?presets=react&code_lz=MYewdgzgLgBApgGzgWzmWBeGAeAFgRgD4AJRBEAGhgHcQAnBAEwEJsB6AwgbgChRJY_KAEMAlmDh0YWRiGABXVOgB0AczhQAokiVQAQgE8AkowAUAcjogQUcwEpeAJTjDgUACIB5ALLK6aRklTRBQ0KCohMQk6Bx4gA) to check what ES6 code compiles to.

 ## Setup for the Tutorial